hasura/graphql-engine/docs/graphql/manual/schema/enums.rst

 2. Optionally, the table may have a second column, also of type ``text``, which will be used as a description of each value in the generated GraphQL schema.
 3. The table may not contain any other columns.
-4. The table must contain atleast 1 row.
+4. The table must contain at least 1 row.

 **For example**, to create an enum that represents our user roles, we would create the following table: